Greg Miller Big Year Tour Series

 This morning our primary objective will be to cruise down US1 through the incredible Big Sur region and search for California Condors!
 These massive vultures were reintroduced to this vast, wild portion of the California coast and subsist on dead whales and sea lions that wash up along the shore.
 They nest in hollowed-out stumps and massive cavities in the huge redwoods and cedars that line the steep, coastal canyons.
 Sometimes the mornings can be very fogged in, but as the fog lifts condors take wing and soar along the seaside cliffs!
 Acorn Woodpecker, Band-tailed Pigeon, and singing Rufous-crowned Sparrows are also possible.
 At Point Lobos and Garrapata we will admire the beautiful plants and butterflies specially evolved for this Mediterranean climate and take some time to see a few waterfalls and other stunning natural sights!
 White-throated Swifts and Peregrine Falcon can be seen ripping past the overlooks!

 After tracking down a condor or two, we will head back through Monterey and spend the afternoon visiting hotspots around town for new trip-birds and other species we need better views of.
 A visit to the wharf often allows for great photo opportunities of Northern Sea Otter and Pigeon Guillemot.
 We might make another stop at Moss Landing or nearby Watsonville hotspots depending on recent sightings.
-Night in Santa Cruz, CA.
+Night in Monterey, CA.

 Cost